Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/Az.Network.md

 Get the specified default network security rule.

 ### [Get-AzExpressRouteCircuitRouteTable](Get-AzExpressRouteCircuitRouteTable.md)
-Gets the currently advertised routes table associated with the express route circuit in a resource group.
+The ListRoutesTable from ExpressRouteCircuit operation retrieves the currently advertised routes table associated with the ExpressRouteCircuits in a resource group.

 ### [Get-AzLoadBalancer](Get-AzLoadBalancer.md)
 Gets the specified load balancer.